 These indicators account for resource used and waste produced along the whole life cycle of the declared product (upstream, core and downstream processes).
 They are the result of the Life Cycle Inventory (LCI), and represent net flows of resources and waste crossing the system boundaries.

-Also note that some aggregated generic LCI datasets, most notably those from the Ecoinvent database, include all waste treatment processes within the system boundaries, i.e. there are no waste flows exiting the system boundaries and the waste indicators to be declared will be zero.
-In contrast, other aggregated generic LCI datasets, such as Gabi datasets, often have waste flows exiting the system boundaries, and the waste indicators to be declared will therefore be non-zero.
+Also note that some aggregated generic LCI datasets, most notably those from the Ecoinvent database, normally include all waste treatment processes within the system boundaries, while other aggregated generic LCI datasets, such as Gabi datasets, often have flows of untreated waste exiting the system boundary.
+For the latter category of LCI datasets, a waste treatment process shall be added to the product system (if the waste is normally treated in the represented region).

 The parameters are calculated on the gross amounts leaving the system boundary of the product system in the LCI.
 If, for example, there is no gross amount of “exported energy, electricity” leaving the system boundary, this indicator is set to zero.